scalr-tutorials/scalr-server-chef/README.md

 # Data bag setup

-There are 3 data bags that need to be setup.
+There are 3 data bags that need to be setup, examples below.

 # Environment - ex) prod
 this drives the layout of servers to feed the scalr.rb file